DataCurationWorkshop/HongKongCurationWorkshop/Introduction/CaseStudy-Lab-Overview.md

 ##Case Study

-The case study approach to social science research includes the logic of de-sign, data collection techniques, and specicific approaches to data analysis.
+The case study approach to social science research includes the logic of de-sign, data collection techniques, and specific approaches to data analysis.
 It can be a very formal, or a wholly informal process.
 As Robert Yin explains, "it is not so much a method as it is a comprehensive research strategy (Yin,2003, p.
 14).
-The case studies that we will explore are a mix of of previous and ongoing work.
+The case studies that we will explore are a mix of previous and ongoing work.
 For instance, we will outline a framework for developing curation policies through our on-going work with the **[Site-Based Data Curation (SBDC)](http://cirssweb.lis.illinois.edu/SBDC/index.php)** project at the Yellowstone National Park (Thomer et al. 2014); and, we will also offer four comparative case studies of data curation in research libraries throughout the USA (Akers et. al 2014).

 The marked features of a systematic approach to case study research are: